mokhles018/HR-Management-Test/README.md

 The manager should be able to:

-*   Add a task to assign an employee
+*   Assign a task to an employee

 *   Update completion date